 Aston then quotes the Schoolcraft reference, however, the Schoolcraft reference refutes his claim altogether; portage was on the east not west.

 From eye level, i.e. Mormon’s view, the 50 mile wide Niagara Peninsula would not have seemed “small.”
-Nor is there any mention of the need to cross a giant, insurmountable gorge – the Niagara Gorge – to reach the Narrow Neck.
-Add to that nonsense the fact that IT’S IN CANADA!
+Nor is there any mention of the need to cross a giant, insurmountable gorge – the Niagara Gorge – to reach the Narrow Neck; plus IT’S IN CANADA!

 Niagara Peninsula – Wikipedia